-The series “Data Mining on Medical Data” is a series in which several data mining techniques are highlighted.
+The series “Data Mining with Python on Medical Datasets for Data Mining” is a series in which several data mining techniques are highlighted.
 The series are written in collaboration with John Snow Labs which provided me the medical datasets.
 In this article basic Text Mining techniques will be highlighted and some of the results are presented.

 A medical dataset is given which contains written diagnoses of people.
 The goal of this article is to extract causal relationships from these diagnoses.
 For example, a diagnosis could be that Bob has broken his leg due to falling from a cliff.
 Then the cause of Bob’s broken leg is the falling from a cliff.
 In order to extract such a patterns, we need to dive a little into text mining.
 Before that can happen, we need to clean the data.
 A modified sample of the original dataset which will be used in this article can be downloaded here:

 First, we need to load the data into memory.
 This can be done easily by using pandas (Python Data Analysis Library):

 # Imports import pandas as pd # Specify the column names columns = ['id', 'description'] # Load the CSV file df = pd.read_csv('test_data.csv', quotechar='"', index_col=False, skiprows=1, names=columns) Now we need to do some preprocessing.
 Notice that clauses are seperated by the words "and" and by the symbol "&".
 We will normalize the text by lowercasing all characters.
 This has also some downsides, since there are non-equivalent words (for example "windows" and "Windows") which are now considered as equivalent.
 The "and" and "&" will be converted to "," (which will be parsed later).
 Notice the extra spaces at the beginning and at the ending that are added to strings.
 This is done for simplicity, we only need spaces when word are replaced.
 The following code is used for normalizing all descriptions: